Entanglement from superradiance and rotating quantum fluids of light: Stable Ergoregions in Polariton Fluids

 The inhomogeneous mean field $\psi^0\ee^{\ci\left(\phi_{p}(\bs{r})-\omega_{p}t\right)}$ sets the kinematics of the collective excitations $\delta\psi$ (which effectively behaves as a Klein-Gordon field)~\cite{visser_acoustic_1998,jacquet_analogue_2022}.
-Depending on the fluid velocity profile $\bs{\tv}(\bs{r})$ and the speed of sound $c_s(\bs{r})=\sqrt{\hbar gn(\bs{r})/m}$ in the inhomogeneous flow, we can find configurations in which $\delta\psi$ experiences a scattering process as the one described in Eqn~\eqref{eq:GeneralSuperradiantMatrix}.
+Depending on the fluid velocity profile $\bs{\tv}(\bs{r})$ and the speed of sound $c_s(\bs{r})=\sqrt{\hbar (2gn^0(\bs{r})-\delta(\bs{r}))/m}$ in the inhomogeneous flow ($n^0$ the mean-field density associated to $\psi^0$), we can find configurations in which $\delta\psi$ experiences a scattering process as the one described in Eqn~\eqref{eq:GeneralSuperradiantMatrix}.
 Specifically, there exist positive laboratory-frame frequencies at which there are two positive-norm ($Q_{\rm KG}>0$) modes in some region of space and two negative-norm ($Q_{\rm KG}<0$) modes in some other region of space.
 In addition, in each spatial region, the two modes always have opposite sign of group velocity.
-This configuration corresponds to supperadiant scattering.
+This configuration entails supperadiant scattering.